humanmade/altis-privacy/docs/consent/README.md

 Altis' personalization features track user data using first-party cookies and are supported by default.

 ## Does the API help categorize the type of cookies?
 Out of the box, [five categories](./Consent-API.md#consent-categories) are provided: functional, marketing, statistics, statistics-anonymous and preferences.
-More categories can be added via a filter as explained in the Dev Docs.
+More categories can be [added via a filter](./Filter-Reference.md#altisconsentcategories).